davewofcp/Tarot/README.txt

 There was also an IRC robot that dealt Tarot cards but would often repeat them, and that annoyed me.
 Both programs maintain the deck.

-Also, I disagree with The Pictorial Key to the Tarot's swapping of Strength and Justice based on the way I learned Tarot (Strength turns the Wheel of Fortune and so on), but since this order is hidden in the code I don't think it matters.

 Recommended reading: The Way of Tarot by Alejandro Jodorowsky